Lost in Music

-"Lost in Music" is a 1979 song by American vocal group Sister Sledge, released as the third single from their third studio album, We Are Family (1979), an album entirely written, produced, and arranged by Nile Rodgers and Bernard Edwards (of the group Chic).
-The "intoxicating" song was a no. 35 hit on the American R and B charts.
+"Lost in Music" is a song by American vocal group Sister Sledge, released in July 1979 as the third single from their third studio album, We Are Family (1979), an album entirely written, produced, and arranged by Nile Rodgers and Bernard Edwards (of the group Chic).
+The song was a No. 35 hit on the American R&B chart.
+In 1984 and 1993, "Lost in Music" was re-released in new remixes.
+In 2025, Billboard magazine included it in their list of "The 100 Best Dance Songs of All Time".

+Chart performance

+"Lost in Music" was one of the group's biggest hits, charting at No. 35 on the US Billboard R&B chart (then called the Hot Soul Singles chart).
+It also reached the UK top twenty in three separate decades.
+The original version reached No. 17 in 1979, a remixed version reached No. 4 in 1984, and another remix reached No. 14 in 1993.

 Reception

-Cash Box described "Lost in Music" as a "very Chic tune" with "sparse, elegant instrumentation and a "fascinating" hook.
-Record World said that the "Clear. clean production, snappy percussion, & choir-like vocals are overwhelming."
+Cash Box described the song as a "very Chic tune" with "sparse, elegant instrumentation and a "fascinating" hook.
+Richard Smith from Melody Maker wrote, "'Lost in Music' was a slice of pure pop heaven.
+A song about the simple thrill of going out dancing, every bit as thrilling as the feeling it was trying to describe."
 Alan Jones from Music Week gave the 1993 remix three out of five, adding that "once again the original Chic hallmarks are ditched to turn the track into an edgy, percussive rattling slab of Nineties dance music."

-"Lost in Music" was one of the group's biggest hits.
-The song charted at No. 35 on the US Billboard R&B chart (then called the Hot Soul Singles chart)).
-It also reached the UK top twenty in three separate decades.
-The original version reached #17 in 1979, while a remixed version reached No. 4 in 1984.
+Record World said that the "clear clean production, snappy percussion, & choir-like vocals are overwhelming."

+Legacy

+In March 2025, Billboard magazine ranked "Lost in Music" number 91 in their list of "The 100 Best Dance Songs of All Time", writing, "While brimming with musical signatures from the era's überproducer duo of Bernard Edwards and Nile Rodgers, nothing hides the glory of the Sledges' mellifluous mirrorball harmonies."